If you don’t find your question, feel free to contact us.

 Yes, you can use it for free in unlimited 2-hour sessions.
 After 2 hours, all channels will reset to 0, and you’ll need to restart the app to continue.
 You will not have to start over - all your settings and saved data are preserved.

-Yes, SDC supports standard USB-to-DMX and ArtNet devices.
-You might already have a compatible device.
-See the FAQ below for notes about cheap USB-to-DMX devices.
+Yes, SDC supports standard USB-to-DMX and Art-Net devices.
+You might already have a compatible device - visit our Hardware page for tested and confirmed devices.

 USB devices such as the Enttec Open DMX and DMX USB Pro can be used, as well as similar devices from Eurolite and other affordable USB-to-DMX dongles.
 Please test your hardware before purchasing a license, and be sure to review the section below titled 'What kind of hardware do you recommend' as well as the note in the End User License Agreement regarding hardware.